Reverite/azeria/README.md

 1. Write the backend targeting Python 3.5.3 and run it with PyPy.
 Be as performant on a server with 10,000 users as it is with 10.
 (It was either this or Go, and I really needed to unrust my Python.)
 1. Re-write the frontend a bit, but keep React.
 Frontend will be served via Flask.
 1. Use Argon2 password hashing and force TLS 1.2 *or, even better* TLS v1.3 for transportation methods between hosted servers.
-1. Try to improve user discovery methods and federation, while trying to verify users on other hosted servers.
+1. Try to improve user discovery methods and federation, while trying to keep in mind security issues.
+(Not that I'm saying there's any in Mastodon right now, but making sure the server isn't sending malicious stuff is the first step.)
 1. Support U2F (Yubikey, etc.) authentication.
+1. Anti-spam techniques.
 1. Use DNSCrypt, though this will be off by default and optional.
 1. Add in [glitch-soc specific](https://glitch-soc.github.io/docs/) features while adding more often-requested features.
 1. Use Docker as it will make deployment and upgrading a lot easier.